joanms/unicorn-attractor/README.md

 python3 manage.py test

 ### Manual testing
+I carried out manual testing as follows:

 #### Registration
 1. Navigate to registration page.
 2. Enter the email address of an already registered user and a new username.
 3. Ensure that an error message appears, saying that email addresses must be unique.
 4. Enter a unique email address and the username of an already registered user.
 5. Ensure that an error message appears saying that a user with that username already exists.
-2. Register several new users by filling in all fields correctly, and ensuring that all data entered is saved in the database.
+6. Register several new users by filling in all fields correctly, and ensuring that all data entered is saved in the database.

 #### Login
 1. Navigate to the login page.